End of life care

 - Terminal illness support from Marie Curie - At some stage all of us will have to face the fact that we (or our loved ones) have a life limiting condition and are coming towards the end of our lives.

-- NHS Choices - general information about end of life care and advice on talking about death.
+- The NHS website - general information about end of life care and advice on talking about death.

 - Advanced decision to refuse treatment/Living wills - explains about these legal documents.